josephmcdermott/PHP-Skeleton-App/README.md

 ## About the Author

-The PHP Skeleton App is created and maintained by [Goran Halusa](http://halusanation.com/), a Web Architect, artist, musician, and chef.
+The PHP Skeleton App is created and maintained by [Goran Halusa](http://halusanation.com/).

 ### Twitter

-Follow [@goranhalusa](http://www.twitter.com/goranhalusa) on Twitter to receive the very latest news and updates about The PHP Skeleton App.
+Follow [@phpskeleton](http://www.twitter.com/phpskeleton) on Twitter to receive the very latest news and updates about The PHP Skeleton App.

 ### Acknowledgements